Start a Free Chat

 Hospital type

-Public · Grade 3A · Top 3 nationally
+Public · Grade 3A · Top-Tier nationally

 Government-funded.
 China’s highest hospital classification.
 Treatment costs quoted directly by the hospital — zero treatment markup from China Care.